-See some of the best-preserved Norman architecture in England at English Heritage castles and abbeys.
-Use the links below to find out more about some of the most spectacular places to visit, or see above for a map of our key Norman sites.
+You can see some of the best-preserved Norman architecture in England at English Heritage sites, including great castles and magnificent abbeys.
+Follow the links below to find out more about some of our most spectacular Norman sites, or explore our map to discover more Norman places to visit near you.Explore Our Map of Norman Places

 A Norman castle was built here within the walls of a Roman fort close to the spot where William landed in England on 28 September 1066.

 King William gathered his army here in 1070 after his campaign to subdue northern England.
 See the remains of the Norman castle and cathedral built here soon afterwards within a vast Iron Age hillfort.

 Rochester Castle has one of the most spectacular keeps in England, begun in 1127.
 A masterpiece of Norman architecture, it is the tallest such building to survive in Europe.